Baltic News Network

 Baltic News Network (BNN) is a Baltic news website.
-It was founded on September 1, 2010, providing online news portals, mainly reporting for and about the Baltic region, Latvia, Lithuania, Estonia.
-It is published by Latvia Baltic News Network.
+It was founded on 1 September 2010, providing online news portals, mainly reporting for and about the Baltic region and countries of Latvia, Lithuania, and Estonia.
+News is published by Latvia Baltic News Network.

 History

 BNN was founded on 1 September 2010 by Fred Zimmer to counter perceived Russian disinformation, and emerged as a respected news source for the Baltic region.
 Based around predominantly selling stories to newspapers in the Baltic region, it has come to be recognized as an important political news source.

-The Baltic News Network GmbH is registered in Austria.
+The Latvian Baltic News Network GmbH is registered in Vienna, Austria.

 The Baltic News Network is a member of the Independent Media Association.